CMU-CREATE-Lab/deep-smoke-machine/README.md

 After launching, tensorboard will start a server.
 To view, navigate to the stated URL in your browser.
 For more information about data input types, refer to [the official documentation](https://pytorch.org/docs/stable/tensorboard.html)

 # Use this tool
 Obtain user token from the [smoke labeling tool](https://smoke.createlab.org/gallery.html) and put the user_token.js file in the deep-smoke-machine/back-end/data/ directory.
 You need permissions from the system administrator to download the user token.
 After getting the token, get the video metadata.
-This will create a metadata.json file uder deep-smoke-machine/back-end/data/.
+This will create a metadata.json file under deep-smoke-machine/back-end/data/.
 ```sh
 python get_metadata.py confirm
 ```